Lots to find out!

 - What similarities and differences have you noticed between noise in different countries?

-- Are there any distinguishing characteristics of noise music from your own country?
+- Do you think that there any distinguishing characteristics of noise music from your own country that are influenced by your culture?

 - What should be celebrated in noise culture?